ruslan-molodyko/express-app/modules/note-form-builder/readme.md

         - 'key' - [string] Name and value of option tag will be 'key'
         - [object] - Single object with one key and one value.
 Key of object will be defined as value of option tab and value of object - as key of tag.
 For example: {"key": "value"}
         - [object] - Complex object with name ob key and value.
 For example: {"name": "some_name", "value": "some_value"}
+    * You can not mixed types of option

 2. Full configuration: